Micheles111/Final-ASE-Project/README.md

-view the list of my old matches - si view the details of one of my matches - si view the leaderboards - si entre amigos prevent people to tamper my old matches - no lo se a q se refiere
+view the list of my old matches - si view the details of one of my matches - si view the leaderboards - si entre amigos prevent people to tamper my old matches - 2.no lo se a q se refiere

 Green:
-the timer of the move - no, pero implemetar who's turn it is  - si see which cards I have and which cards I have to play - no to be able to see the cards in my hand - si
+the timer of the move - 3.no, pero implemetar who's turn it is  - si see which cards I have and which cards I have to play - no to be able to see the cards in my hand - si